On the fractional susceptibility function of piecewise expanding maps: Introduction

 In 2005, Ruelle and Jiang considered \cite{Ru0, JR} finite Misiurewicz--Thurston (MT) parameters $t_0$ in the quadratic family $f_t(x)=t-x^2$.
 By definition of MT, there exists a repelling periodic point $x_0$ and $M\ge 2$ such that $f_{t_0}^M(0)=x_0$.
 Such parameters $t_0$ are Collet--Eckmann, so $f_{t_0}$ admits a unique absolutely continuous invariant probability measure $\mu_{t_0}$.
 The map $f_{t_0}$ also has a finite Markov partition, which simplifies the analysis.
 Ruelle and Jiang proved that, for any $C^1$ observable $\phi$, the susceptibility function $\Psi_\phi(z)$ defined by \eqref{SF} is meromorphic in the whole complex plane, and that $z=1$ is not a pole.
 Since $\Psi_\phi(1)$ is the natural candidate for the derivative of $\RR_\phi(t)$, this raised the hope that there could exist a ``large'' subset $\Omega$ of Collet--Eckmann parameters, containing $t_0$, and such that $t\mapsto \RR_\phi(t)$ would be differentiable in the sense of Whitney on $\Omega$ at $t_0$.
 However, Baladi, Benedicks, and Schnellmann \cite{BBS} later showed that for any mixing (non horizontal\footnote{All MT parameters are non horizontal by \cite{Avila2002} or \cite{Levin2002}.}) MT parameter $t_0$, there exist a $C^\infty$ observable $\phi$, a sequence $t_n \to t_0$ of Collet--Eckmann parameters (with bounded constants), and $C>1$ such that

 It is not known whether $t_0$ is a Lebesgue density point in the set of $t_n$ such that \eqref{breakt} holds.
-Also, the analogue of the de Lima--Smania \cite{dLS} central limit theorem is not known in this setting.
-However, we expect that these results are true, and in particular that $\Psi_\phi(1)$ \emph{cannot} be interpreted as the derivative of $\RR_\phi(t)$ in the sense of Whitney on a set of parameters containing $t_0$ as a Lebesgue density point.
-The fact that $\Psi_\phi(z)$ is holomorphic at $z=1$ is then intriguing, to say the least.
+Also, the analogue of the de Lima--Smania \cite{dLS} central limit theorems is not known in this setting.
+However, we expect that a similar CLT holds, and in particular that $\Psi_\phi(1)$ \emph{cannot} be interpreted as the derivative of $\RR_\phi(t)$ in the sense of Whitney on a set of parameters containing $t_0$ as a Lebesgue density point.
+The fact that $\Psi_\phi(z)$ is holomorphic at $z=1$ can thus be viewed as a paradox.

-In an ongoing work, Baladi and Smania \cite{BS3} have introduced two-variable fractional susceptibility functions $\Psi_\phi(\eta,z)$ for the quadratic family, with the goal of resolving this paradox.
+Baladi and Smania \cite{BS3} very recently introduced two-variable fractional susceptibility functions $\Psi_\phi(\eta,z)$ for the quadratic family, with the goal of resolving this paradox.
 The piecewise expanding case is a toy model for the quadratic setting, and indeed, several ideas previously developed for piecewise expanding families \cite{BS} were crucial to obtain the breakthrough result \eqref{breakt} of \cite{BBS} for the quadratic family.
 Although we believe it is interesting in its own right, the analysis carried out in the present paper for this toy model can also be viewed as a ``proof of concept,'' establishing the feasibility of the fractional susceptibility function approach.